smpavlenko/notejam-aws-infrastructure/README.md

     - In case of potential disaster Database fails over to stand by replica
     - In case of entire region disaster - incoming traffic could be shifted to another region using Route53 Failover Routing Policy

+Some templates for improvements can be found in [additional](/additional) folder

 Result: Total estimated costs for `eu-central-1` for improved one region cluster per month ~= 980$ in total

 ![](img/improved.png)